owenvoke/arionum-electron-wallet/README.md

 **Production builds**

-Either download the releases from [GitHub releases][link-releases] or run the following in a terminal:
+Run the following in a terminal:

 Install Node.js
 ```bash